About the British Esports Association

 Our three aims are to:

 While the three points indicated at the top of this page are our core areas of focus, the association acknowledges there are other topics which need to be addressed.
 For example, these include visas for pro gamers, contract parity for pros, and tackling online harassment.

 As the British Esports Association is a not-for-profit organisation, all revenues generated will go back into the running of the organisation, and into funding grassroots esports, including supporting the setting up of clubs, creating an infrastructure, supporting UK players, organisations and more.

 The association has a British Esports advisory board, with each board member having a sub-group.
-The advisory board will rotate, with each member sitting on the board for a minimum of 12 months.
+The advisory board rotates, with each member sitting on the board for a minimum of 12 months.
 We meet each quarter and discuss areas of focus and what we're working on.

 We also have a series of British Esports games advisers, who provide input and expertise to make sure we can support and understand each community effectively, and to keep us abreast of changes in the grassroots/wider scene across multiple games.
 This will help us with our future initiatives and ensure we’re considering the needs of the community.